vicarious trauma, moral injury, institutional betrayal + systemic grief

 • Erosion of Leadership Integrity: When ethical professionals are pushed out, those willing to conform to broken systems remain.

-The question is no longer whether these issues exist—it is whether organizations will take responsibility for addressing them.
+The question is no longer whether these issues exist—it is whether organizations will take responsibility for addressing them and provide a holistic, human-centered duty of care.

 healing + accountability—what needs to change?

-Healing from moral injury and institutional betrayal is not just about individual resilience—it requires systemic change.
+Healing from moral injury and institutional betrayal isn’t just about individual resilience—it requires systemic change and collective care.

 For Individuals: